cs-fullstack-fall-2018/django-template-blocks1-jpark1914/README.md

 THIS IS A SOLO CLASSWORK

 Use your previous movie app and base html files.
 Create template blocks for your header and footer in your base.html file.
-Create a new page called newIndex that changes your header, footer, and provides a different view of your databse.
+Create a new page called newIndex that changes your header, footer, and provides a different look of the data in your database.
 Call this page via a different route.

 Extra work:
 On a side panel on your page, include only movie names.